slamora/brackets-wiki/Extension-API-Research.md

 AppInit could be replaced by a type of channel that fires once per subscriber and remembers that it has fired.

-Following the example of Postal (and easing backwards compatibility), the first argument to event handlers can be an "envelope" that provides metadata.
+The first argument to event handlers can be an "envelope" that provides metadata about the event.
+This will ease backwards compatibility for handlers as jQuery passes an event object as the first argument to its handlers.

+I have looked a number of EventEmitter and event bus implementations.
+None have the combination of features we need, particularly around error handling.
+The reason there are so many is that they're not hard to write, so we should just make our own.

-### Backward compatibility
+## Backward compatibility

 The good news is that we should be able to provide deprecation warnings and give a backwards-compatible transition to the new style.
 The biggest question mark around compatibility is with the promises upgrade.

-### Strawman Examples
+## Strawman Examples

 I used the main.js file from brackets-git-info as a sample.
 I stripped out most of the file to focus on the important bits.

-#### Current version
+### Current version

 ```javascript
 // Adapted from brackets-git-info's main.js